MatuuPete/PetshelterMERN/README.md

 # PetshelterMERN
- Pet shelter project for lost animals
+MERN project Pet Shelter for pets that are lost and in need for adoption